 3. The more self-control your child has, the more successful he will be in school.
 Children need practice in deciding how and when to express their feelings and needs, and when and if to act on impulses.
 Help him develop and practice these skills at home before he tests them at school, where the consequences are a loss of learning for him and for others.

-4. Make yourself known.
+4. It's okay to make yourself known.
 Come in.
 Look around.
 Peruse the textbooks and materials.
 Knowledge is power.
 When you know about the subjects your child is studying, you will be able to help her better and have a common understanding for discussion.
 Volunteering is a wonderful way to learn about what goes on at school and to show your child how much you care about what she is doing.

 5. Your child needs lots of opportunities for play outside of school.
 Play is the way in which he learns about himself and the people and world around him.
 But more often than not, play has been squeezed out of the school day.
 Playing both alone and in small groups helps facilitate learning and allows your child to practice skills and concepts.